Dreaming381/Latios-Framework-Documentation/Tech Adventures/Part 1 - Source Generators 1.md

 replace all runtime reflection with compile time IL Post-Processing, which is a codegen step that runs after source generators but before Burst compilation.
 In this process, they’ve broken a lot of people’s generic systems and other things.
-And the Latios Framework has been repeatedly been the victim of complicated bugs that have prevented migration to newer prerelease versions of Entities.
+And the Latios Framework has repeatedly been the victim of complicated bugs that have prevented migration to newer prerelease versions of Entities.
 And so I’ve come to a conclusion.
 I’m going to remove as many generics of Unity-defined interfaces as possible, and replace them with source generators.
 But also, there’s some potential for improvements to the framework I can make along the way.